vueller/validator/docs/examples/javascript.md

 # 🟨 JavaScript Examples

-Complete examples for using the Universal Validator in vanilla JavaScript applications.
+Complete examples for using @vueller/validator in vanilla JavaScript applications.

 ## 📋 Table of Contents